F5Networks/f5-telemetry-streaming/INTERNAL_README.md

 - Headers: The headers of the system.
 - Passphrase: The secret to use when sending data to the system, for example an API key to be used in an HTTP header.

 Note: Since this consumer is designed to be generic and flexible, how authentication is performed is left up to the web service.
 To ensure the secrets are encrypted within Telemetry Streaming please note the use of JSON pointers.
-The secret to protect should be stored inside `passphrase` and referenced in the destination property.
+The secret to protect should be stored inside `passphrase` and referenced in the desired destination property, such as an API token in a header as show in this example.

 ```json
 {